LD-ZNet: A Latent Diffusion Approach for Text-Based Image Segmentation: LDMs for Text-Based Segmentation

 The text-to-image latent diffusion architecture introduced in \cite{rombach2022high} consists of two stages: 1) An auto-encoder based VQGAN \cite{esser2021taming} that extracts a compressed latent representation ($z$) for a given image 2) A diffusion UNet that is trained to denoise the noisy $z$ created in the forward diffusion process, conditioned on the text features.
 These text features are obtained from a pretrained frozen CLIP text encoder \cite{radford2021learning} and is conditioned at multiple layers of the UNet via cross-attention.

 In this paper, we show performance improvements on the text-based segmentation task in two steps.
-Firstly, we analyze the compressed latent space ($z$) from the first-stage and propose an approach named $Z$Net that uses $z$ as the visual input to estimate segmentation mask when conditioned on a text prompt.
-Secondly, we study the internal representations from the second stage of the stable-diffusion LDM for visual-linguistic semantic information and propose a way to utilize them inside $Z$Net for further improvements in the segmentation task.
-We name this approach as LD-$Z$Net.
+Firstly, we analyze the compressed latent space ($z$) from the first-stage and propose an approach named ZNet that uses $z$ as the visual input to estimate segmentation mask when conditioned on a text prompt.
+Secondly, we study the internal representations from the second stage of the stable-diffusion LDM for visual-linguistic semantic information and propose a way to utilize them inside ZNet for further improvements in the segmentation task.
+We name this approach as LD-ZNet.